 When you visit this area, you can go back in time and see how Arabs used to run their businesses.
 The merchants sell all kinds of interesting things, like oriental carpets, gold, clothes, perfumes, antiques, papyrus, and everything else in between.
 There are many famous landmarks and museums in Old Cairo, as well as a number of traditional tea shops.

-Egypt’s capital has been the Citadel of Saladin, a mountaintop fortress built in 1183 AD to protect against attacks by European Crusaders.
+The Citadel of Saladin, is a mountaintop fortress built in 1183 AD to protect against attacks by European Crusaders.
 It has been the capital for 700 years.

 Is there something you really like about these things to do?
-Check out our online Egypt Vacations to make the most of your time in Egypt and the other places listed above.
+Check out our Egypt Vacations Package to make the most of your time in Egypt and the other places listed above.